RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng39u4o/

-Reddit has forgot the  nonfiction public library and American exceptionalism arrogance isn't confrtong media addiction to entertainment itself.
+Reddit has forgot the  nonfiction public library and American exceptionalism arrogance isn't confronting media addiction to entertainment itself.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3hagh/

-Wild West California gun shootots.
+Wild West California gun shootouts.
 Be like Palestine, weapons always.
 How does this in any way address the problem?
-More guns, more shcool shootings, more USA on world stage getting global news coverage for more guns to "fix" issues taht are hate.
-A comment s ection so mind-fucked that a gun is viwed as a tool of love and compassion in a USA drowning in hate values and hate praise from Russia.
+More guns, more school shootings, more USA on world stage getting global news coverage for more guns to "fix" issues that are hate.
+A comment section so mind-fucked that a gun is viewed as a tool of love and compassion in a USA drowning in hate values and hate praise from Russia.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3jx6l/